AbhyudaiSingh09/PBFT_POC/README.md

-Here’s a polished README.md tailored to your PBFT Proof-of-Concept in Rust — it documents what you’ve built so far (clustered Axum servers simulating PBFT message flow, with logging and config-driven peers).

-⸻

-# PBFT Proof of Concept (Rust)
+# PBFT Proof of Concept

 A lightweight **Byzantine Fault Tolerance (PBFT)** simulation written in Rust.
 This project demonstrates how nodes in a distributed system can communicate, broadcast, and handle consensus messages across a small cluster using **Axum**, **Reqwest**, and **tracing**.

----

 ## 🧠 Overview